Capstone-Projects-2023-Spring/project-robocontrol/documentation/docs/system-architecture/design.md

             * Post-conditions: None
             * Return values: None
             * Exceptions Thrown: None
+        * send(WebSocket) : void
+            * This method will send data from the server to the robot through JSON websockets.
+            * Pre-conditions: None
+            * Parameters:
+                * WebSocket: A JSON websocket connecting the the host server.
+            * Return Values: None
+            * Exceptions thrown: None

 * (process_images) Class purpose: Processes the images received from the robot.
     * Data Fields: